Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 ## 5.2 Mod Configuration

 > **NOTE:** If you downloaded the _Configuration & Runtime Files_ from step 4.2 (or used Wabbajack), this step is unnecessary.
 All of the configurations have been made by default.
-However, this section has been left in for those still wish to do it themselves.
+However, this section has been left in for those who want to know some of the changes.
 If a mod has been pre-configured by TPF, it is not listed here.

-### Cathedral Weathers
-- **Settings** Panel
-  - **Weather** Section
-    - Seasonal Perspective: `Enabled`

 ### Dynamic Timescale
 - **AutoSave** Section